 Permaculture Design Principles offer both metaphorical and practical constructs for developing ecological understanding in practice in individual and social contexts.
 Permaculture is a term coined by Bill Mollison, an Australian researcher, teacher and field biologist who started the permaculture movement.
 Permaculture is a design protocol, a method for seeing and creating sustainable structures and cycles based on ecological principles, in order to develop productive systems that mimic the stability, diversity and resilience of natural ecosystems.

 To this end, permaculture principles and design methods are applicable to all structural entities, both natural and social.
 As a design protocol, permaculture principles are based on those found in nature, and natural solutions are proposed for solving problems in the environment.
 In a social context, permaculture provides a methodology for creating sustainable social structures.

-The Small Earth Institute has developed a series of initiatives to provide for deep ecological and nature experiences, as well as for the introduction and application of permaculture design principles to planning, and processes in schools and businesses.
+The Small Earth Institute has developed a series of initiatives to provide for deep ecological and nature experiences, as well as for the introduction and application of regenerative design principles to planning, and processes in schools and businesses.
 Use the menu bar above to explore these offerings further or to learn more about regenerative ecology and permaculture.